|

 Think about it!
 Most Chains and Franchises (Burger King, Starbucks,

-Target,
+Target, Wal-mart etc...there

-Wal-mart etc...there are now thousands!) can be found wherever
+are now thousands!) can be

-Market Saturation.
+found wherever there is enough Market Saturation.
 Most National

 Chains, Franchises, Grocery Outlets and Even